 Getting a medical cannabis card in California is pretty easy.
 There are many doctors in the state who offer recommendations.

 - To get started, find a doctor and make an appointment.
 You can even find doctors who will see you online.

 - At your appointment, let your doctor know about the medical issues you would like to treat with cannabis.
 If they agree you would benefit from cannabis, they will issue you a medical recommendation letter that day and a patient ID code that registers you with the California Medical Marjiuana Program.

 - Once you have your letter, you can enter medical cannabis dispensaries and make purchases.

 - Optionally, you can also apply for a county-issued medical marijuana identification card, which allows law enforcement agents to identify you as a medical cannabis patient.

 No. California does not accept out-of-state medical cards.
 Still, since recreational marijuana is legal in the state, out-of-state visitors can get weed during their stay.

-When does my California medical card expire?
+When does my California medical cannabis card expire?

 Both medical cannabis recommendations in California and the medical marijuana identification card expire after one year.
 Once expired, patients need to renew these in order to continue being considered a medical patient and to be allowed higher amounts of cannabis.